 - A. Every two years, the Council will appoint up to two Co-Chairs of the Advisory Committee, one of which will be a Council member.
 If a Co-Chair is unable to complete the two-year term, the Council may designate another person to serve as Co-Chair for the remainder of the original Co-Chair's term. - B. The Co-Chairs may be called upon to report to the Council on appropriate matters, including the Advisory Committee's progress on the tasks described in Part 3 of this Charter. - C. The duties of the Co-Chairs will include presiding over Advisory Committee meetings, ensuring that detailed minutes of such meetings are prepared and maintaining communication between the Committee, the RTF, the Council, and the Council's staff. - D. The Co-Chairs will certify detailed minutes of meetings of the Advisory Committee.
-The minutes should include the date, time and place of the meeting, a complete and accurate description of matters discussed, conclusions reached, actions taken, persons invited to meet with the Advisory Committee, and persons in attendance.
-The minutes also will include copies of reports received, issued or approved by the
+The minutes should include the date, time, and place of the meeting, a complete and accurate description of matters discussed, conclusions reached, actions taken, persons invited to meet with the Advisory Committee, and persons in attendance.
+The minutes also will include copies of reports received, issued, or approved by the Advisory Committee.

-- Advisory Committee.
 Minutes of meetings will be prepared and issued within ten days of the meeting, unless an extension is granted by the Management Officer.
-The Management Officer will distribute copies of the minutes to appropriate Council officials, members of the Advisory Committee, other interested persons, and make the minutes available for public inspection. - E. The Co-Chairs may establish small sub-groups of the Advisory Committee to undertake particular aspects of the Committee's work.
+The Management Officer will distribute copies of the minutes to appropriate Council officials, members of the Advisory Committee, other interested persons, and make the minutes available for public inspection.

+E. The Co-Chairs may establish small sub-groups of the Advisory Committee to undertake particular aspects of the Committee's work.
 Methods for organizing the work and procedures of the Advisory Committee must follow the scope of responsibilities assigned to the Advisory Committee by the Council.
-Council staff will make arrangements for Advisory Committee meetings, solve logistical problems, and provide clerical services. - 10.
-Rules: The advisory committee rules approved and adopted by the Council on March 17, 1982, as amended from time to time, will apply to the RTF Policy Advisory Committee to the extent such matters are not covered in this Charter. - 11.
-Estimated Frequency of Committee Meetings: The Co-Chairs of the Advisory Committee, after consultation with the Management Officer, or his designee, will call meetings as necessary.
+Council staff will make arrangements for Advisory Committee meetings, solve logistical problems, and provide clerical services.

+10. Rules: The advisory committee rules approved and adopted by the Council on March 17, 1982, as amended from time to time, will apply to the RTF Policy Advisory Committee to the extent such matters are not covered in this Charter.

+11. Estimated Frequency of Committee Meetings: The Co-Chairs of the Advisory Committee, after consultation with the Management Officer, or their designee, will call meetings as necessary.
 All meetings will be open to the public, unless closed pursuant to 5 U.S.C.
 Section 552b(c).
 Timely notice of meetings, including agendas, will be made.
-Interested persons may attend Advisory Committee meetings and appear before or file statements with the Committee pursuant to the Council's advisory committee rules and subject to such other rules as the Council may prescribe. - 12.
-Reimbursement of Expenses: For the purpose of attending advisory committee meetings the Council may reimburse public members of the Advisory Committee for travel if requested, including per diem in lieu of subsistence in accordance with the Council's travel policy and as authorized by 5 U.S.C § 5703.
-The Executive Director shall determine who are public members. - 13.
-Duration: The RTF Policy Advisory Committee will terminate two years from the filing date of this Charter, unless renewed in accordance with the Federal Advisory Committee Act.
+Interested persons may attend Advisory Committee meetings and appear before or file statements with the Committee pursuant to the Council's advisory committee rules and subject to such other rules as the Council may prescribe.

+12. Reimbursement of Expenses: For the purpose of attending advisory committee meetings the Council may reimburse public members of the Advisory Committee for travel if requested, including per diem in lieu of subsistence in accordance with the Council's travel policy and as authorized by 5 U.S.C § 5703.
+The Executive Director shall determine who are public members.

+13. Duration: The RTF Policy Advisory Committee will terminate two years from the filing date of this Charter, unless renewed in accordance with the Federal Advisory Committee Act.
 All Members of the Committee serve at the pleasure of the Council.

-This Charter for the RTF Policy Advisory Committee was approved and adopted at a duly called meeting of the Northwest Power and Conservation Council, February 10, 2021 at Portland, Oregon.
+This Charter for the RTF Policy Advisory Committee was approved by the Council at its regular monthly meeting on February 15, 2023.